-As with many rural churches, the supply of ministers for pulpits was stretched to the limit due to too few qualified men for the number of churches and too little money to pay their salaries.
+As with many rural churches, the supply of ministers for pulpits was stretched to the limit because too few qualified men were available for the churches and there was not enough money to pay their salaries.
 For the first six years after Bethel was organized, the pulpit was officially vacant, but it is likely that William Richardson continued to supply Bethel along with other ministers and licentiates as needed.

 Bethel was supplied by a variety of ministers until 1811 when James S. Adams began his twenty-nine-year tenure supplying the pulpit.
 Though he was technically a supply minister, he is considered the third of Bethel’s pastors.
 He had been preaching for the Congregational Church in Dorchester, South Carolina, for six years and was a member of the Association of Congregational Ministers.
 Adams was a son of Bethel Church born about four miles northeast of the church property.
 He, as had Francis Cummins, studied theology with James Hall.
 R. A. Webb commented on the Lord’s Supper services at Bethel during Adams’ ministry that it “was not uncommon during this period, on sacramental occasions, for many families to leave their homes, come in their wagons…and remain until Monday….Three services were held each day….All was quiet and orderly.
 No extra means were used to create excitement.”
 Pastor Adams had a long and fruitful ministry in Bethel Church which ended in the early part of 1840 when he resigned because of declining health.
 Rev. James S. Adams died on August 18, 1845.
 “In the midst of his household, and seated in his chair, without a struggle, he ceased to breathe” (Webb).